AndoniFikri/Credit-Risk-Prediction-with-Deployment/README.md

 Overall of the machine learning model has the following performance:
 1. AUC Score of 0,98
 2. Precision score on default customer of 0,97

+The deployed model will certainly help credit companies in gaining more revenue by selecting the right customer.